Last updated:

 Designated Clinical Officer

-The Designated Clinical Officer (DCO) works with local health services and Wokingham Borough Council.
+Every ICB also has a Designated Clinical Officer (DCO).
+They work with local health services and local councils.
 Their role is to make sure the NHS meets its responsibilities in the SEND Code of Practice: 0 to 25 years.

 The DCO acts on behalf of the ICB.
 They: